moead-framework/documentation/docs/documentation.rst

 problem.f(i, solution)                              Return the fitness value of the function `i`.
 =================================================== ===================================================================

-A solution is a `OneDimensionSolution` object.
-This object save the array in the attribute `OneDimensionSolution.solution`, the fitness is save in the array `OneDimensionSolution.F` if the
+A solution is a :code:`OneDimensionSolution` object.
+This object save the array in the attribute :code:`OneDimensionSolution.solution`, the fitness is save in the array  :code:`OneDimensionSolution.F` if the
-parameter `evaluate` is set to True.
+parameter :code:`evaluate` is set to True.

 Example with the problem rho MNK-Landscapes: